kevonc/kevoncheung.com/content/articles/20250630-crazy-performative-asian-parents.md

 I might be naive but I really don’t think much about “that piece of paper”.
 When everyone has a stack of paper to show off what they’ve done, how do you stand out?

 From my own experiences in life, I rarely used a piece of paper (resume) to land new opportunities.
-It has always been my library of experiences and who I am that landed things for me.
+It has always been my library of experiences and who I am that have landed things for me..
 So I believe that should be the way for my kids too.

 Now, another thing that fascinates me is how some parents view the bonding time with their children.